Achmad96/survival-game/README.md

 # Survival Game

-Survival-Game is a simple game with 2D layout.
-Players must kill other entities and health must be greater than 0 to win the game, otherwise the game will be lost.
+Survival-Game is a simple game with a 2D layout.
+Players must kill other entities and health must be greater than 0 to win the game, otherwise, you will lose the game.

 ## Entities and the attributes